RT-coding-team/TheWell-Moodle/README.md

 # Moodle Branch For The Well

+**Warning:** This is currently being upgraded, and should be tested before deployment!

 This is the Moodle branch to be deployed for The Well or Raspberry Pi but can also run on AWS, Azure or a server.

 # Default Database and Filestore